Skip to content

 Q: What timeframes work?

 A: All timeframes supported.
-Signal characteristics may vary across different timeframe selections.
+Event characteristics may vary across different timeframe selections.

-Q: Can multiple signals appear on same bar?
+Q: Can multiple events appear on same bar?

-A: No. Only one signal type appears per bar close.
+A: No. Only one event type appears per bar close.

-A: Signals remain on chart after appearance.
-Historical signals visible on past bars.
+A: Events remain on chart after appearance.
+Historical events visible on past bars.

 Q: How do I customize colors?